 No matter how you created your backup, the basic steps are the same.

 Let’s take a look at how to restore your WordPress site from backup.
 Since we’re covering different restore methods, please skip to the section that applies to you.

 Restoring WordPress from BackupBuddy Backup File

 BackupBuddy offers a very convenient way to restore WordPress from a backup.
-If you are using BackupBuddy to backup your website then login to your WordPress website and go to BackupBuddy » Restore/Migrate.
-Download a copy of
+You need to login to your WordPress website and go to BackupBuddy » Restore/Migrate page.

-Download a copy of your backup.
+Next, you need to download a copy of your backup if you haven’t already done so.
 You can download it from BackupBuddy » Backups or the destination that you used to store your backups.

-Upload your BackupBuddy backup and importbuddy.php files.
 Once both files are uploaded to the server, visit importbuddy.php in your web browser.
-It is in your website’s root directory so its URL will be something like:
+It is in your website’s root directory, so its URL will be something like:

 ImportBuddy will now ask for the password that you created when you downloaded ImportBuddy.

 On the next screen, ImportBuddy will display the backup file you uploaded.
 In case you did not upload your backup file using FTP, then you can click on the upload tab to upload the backup file now.
 If you have your backups stored on iTheme’s Stash storage service, then you can connect to it by clicking on stash tab now.
 Once you have selected your database, click on Next Step to continue.

 ImportBuddy will unzip your backup file and show you a success message when it has extracted the files.
 Click on the next step button to continue.